Skeletal Dysplasia, Thoracic Insufficiency and Pulmonary Hypoplasia: Klaire’s Story

 Diemmah agreed and felt a mixture of worry and optimism as Klaire headed in for her surgery.
 Thinking she had a little time, Diemmah went home to quickly shower and by the time she returned, Klaire was already out of surgery!

-Klaire would return to CHOP every 6-8 months to have her VEPTRs resized so she could continue to grow.
+Klaire would return to CHOP every 6-8 months to have her VEPTRs expanded so she could continue to grow.

 Dr. Cahill and the other CTIS specialists continued to monitor Klaire as she grew.
-Over the last year, her pulmonary status improved so much and she’s doing so well that she no longer needed expansions.
-She was able to get her VEPTRs removed, no longer needed her ventilator and she’s in the process of decannulation.
+Over the past two years, her pulmonary status has improved so much and she’s doing so well that she no longer needs VEPTR expansions.
+In fact, she was able to have her VEPTRs removed, no longer needs a ventilator, and was successfully decannulated to remove her breathing tube and tracheotomy.